TheCowboyAI/nixos-yubikey/guide.md

 # Initialize Yubikey Set
 This is our process for creating Yubikeys in a safe manner.

+These instructions are opinionated.
+For more in-depth understanding of Yubikeys in general, see [Help](./help.md).

-Use the nix Flake that will create a bootable usb or sd card to place a machine into a safe, AIR-GAPPED Environment.
+Use this nix Flake that will create a bootable usb or sd card to place a machine into a safe, AIR-GAPPED Environment.

 The sd card will serve as your backup for this process and to store your private keys in a more useful manner than paper.
+Logging can be disabled if preferred.

 The Environment is very minimal on purpose.

 The ONLY purpose to run is to initialize a set of Yubikeys and therefore, it is hardened and anything not required is removed or blocked.
 This is not a general recovery usb image.

 **THESE SHOULD BE NEW, UNUSED YUBIKEYS**
 If you reset them, know they could have history you don't want.

+## Identity
+Identity is the name and email address you will be associating with this key.
+There is a primary Identity and for the most part of this guide, we assume you have one email address, or 2 when creating SSL Chain of Authorities.

+Yubikeys are generally considered "personal" devices, but we often use these in an organizational environment.
+In this case, we use two addresses, if you are just you and not assiciated, just set them to the same email.

+Organization Email
+Personal Email

+### SSL, TLS and CSRs
+To support SSL we need some more Identifying Information, like a company, location and domain to apply.

+## Keys
 We will first create the Certify Key which is never given out.
-The Certify Key is NON-REVOCABLE.
+The Certify Key is NON-REVOCABLE and NON_EXPIRING.

 If you destroy this key, you essentially destroy anything the Yubikey is associated with and render it gone forever.